Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have gone 7-3 in their past 10 contests, with a 7-3 record against the spread during that span.
+- The Celtics have a 7-3 record against the spread while finishing 7-3 overall in their last 10 contests.

-- Six of Celtics' last 10 outings have gone over the total.
+- The Celtics have hit the over in seven of their past 10 outings.

+- Boston has covered the spread in a higher percentage of its home games than away games.
+It has covered 23 times in 41 opportunities at home, and it has covered 22 times in 41 opportunities in away games.

 - The Celtics score 117.9 points per game, seven more points than the 110.9 the 76ers allow.